 Many hotels offer vow renewal ceremonies to their guests for a reasonable price, or even for free.
 The North Shore of Oahu is a great place for vow renewals because there are so many beautiful beaches.
 Turtle Bay is the only resort on the north shore, so that would be my first pick.
 This is where you will get amazing sunsets and fewer people than the other parts of the island.
 I have stayed there a few times with my wife and, to me, it’s the most romantic resort in Oahu.
 Because it’s smaller and a bit tucked away from the crowds, it feels more intimate.
 Plus, there are a variety of restaurants to choose from.
 The restaurants on site give you a beautiful view of the ocean and offer island-fresh food in a romantic and intimate setting.
 Turtle Bay has a “secret beach” where you just might be the only people around.
 That’s what I call romantic.
 Stay in one of their rooms overlooking the water to make it feel even more special.
 Known for romance, Turtle Bay is known for catering to weddings, honeymoons, and vow renewals, so you know you will be in good hands.

 Book a Vow Renewal and Romantic Vacation with Hawaii Aloha Travel

-If you are interested in having a vow renewal while in Hawaii, give our travel agents a call.
+If you are interested in having a vow renewal while in Hawaii, give our travel advisors a call at 1-800-843-8771.
 We will work with you to find out what ceremony will work best for you, and we will make it happen.
 Whether you want to renew your vows on a sailboat or the beach, we will work with you to plan a ceremony that you will never forget.

 To make your time in Hawaii even more special, talk to us about booking one of our romantic packages.
 Of course, our local travel agents can easily customize any aspect of your trip.